wencruz/ModuleManager/Module-Manager-Handbook.md

 <br>
 ##Filtering by numbers:
-It's also possible to filter Nodes and Fields by numbers.
-This is useful when there's multiple and nameless (or under the same name) nodes and Fields on a config file.
+It's also possible to filter Nodes and Keys by numbers.
+This is useful when there's multiple and nameless (or under the same name) nodes and Keys on a config file.

-- Fields:
+- Keys:
-If there are two or more Fields with the same name, you can refer to them like this:
+If there are two or more Keys with the same name, you can refer to them like this:

-`@example,0 = <...>` finds the first "example" Field or on the list (this is the same as `@example = <...>`)
+`@example,0 = <...>` finds the first "example" Key or on the list (this is the same as `@example = <...>`)

 `@example,1 = <...>` finds the second one.

 `@example,2 = <...>` finds the third, and so on.

-`@example,* = <...>` finds all the "example" Fields, and edits all of them.
+`@example,* = <...>` finds all the "example" Keys, and edits all of them.

-`@example,-1 = <...>` finds the last "example" Field.
+`@example,-1 = <...>` finds the last "example" Key.

 The same thing works for `!example,0`, etc.